 Telling your spouse you want a divorce is one of the hardest things you’ll probably do in your life, especially if your spouse is not expecting it.
-Petrelli Previtera, LLC, divorce attorneys in Highland Ranch, offers up tips to help you ask your spouse for a divorce.
-Contact us for a free divorce attorney consultation today!
+Petrelli Previtera, LLC, offers up tips to help you ask your spouse for a divorce.
+Contact us for a consultation today!

 TIPS TO ASK YOUR SPOUSE FOR A DIVORCE

 - Be prepared.
 You know your spouse the best and how he or she will take the news, so be prepared for his or her reaction.
 Choose your words carefully in this difficult time.
 You may even want to write out what you’ll say, and even reading it can help.
 Furthermore, a professional counselor can help you tailor the words as well as help you with your tumultuous feelings.
 Ending a marriage is difficult, so take your time.

 - Timing.
 Telling your spouse you want a divorce after your son just won the state wrestling title is probably not the best idea.
 Similarly, if your spouse just lost his or her mother or just got laid off from work, dropping another bomb on him or her can be absolutely devastating.
 Choose a time when you’ll have time to talk without interruptions, so get a babysitter if need be.
 Don’t rush this, and don’t walk away.
 Your spouse deserves your explanation and reasons.